Sovereign-Labs/amethyst/docs/spec/state.md

 ### Apply Changes

 After a transaction is run, each `TrieChange` needs to be applied to the cache.
 Loop over the list of trie changes, fetching the cache entry for each address.
-If there is no cache entry, use the logic from `get_account` to populate the `LimitedAccount` information.
-Construct a new `CachedAccountData` by applying the changes from the `TrieChange` to the latest cached value.
+The items must all be in cache, since there are no unconditional writes to the top-level state-trie in Ethereum.

 - For `nonce`, `balance`, and `code_hash`, simply take the value from the `TrieChange` if it exists, otherwise use the cached value.
-- Handling `storage` is more complicated.
-Here we have two cases:
+- Handling `storage` is slightly more complicated.
+Here we have several cases:
-  - If `clear_storage` is `false`, iterate over `TrieChange.storage_changes` and add each value into the `CachedAccountData.storageOps` list as the `last_written_value`, overwriting any previous `last_written_value`.
-In the general case, it would be ok if there was no
+  1. If `storage_was_cleared` is `false`, iterate over the storage changes and insert each one into the op history of the _latest_ `storage` incarnation.
-    `first_read_value` (the data structure is designed to handle this case), but the semantics of the EVM guarantee that every slot is read before being written, since gas costs vary depending on the prior value.
-  - If `clear_storage` is `true`, things get a bit hairy.
-There are a few possible cases:
-    1. This account was modified by a previous transaction against this cache, but its storage was _not_ cleared.
-In this case, the account's
-       `base_storage_root` will not have changed between `first_read_value` and `last_written_value`
+  1. If `storage_was_cleared` is `true`, simply overwrite the `storage.last_written_value` with the empty root and insert a new `OpHistory` item for each slot written, using the value written as `last_written_value` and filling in 0s for the `first_read_value`s.
+  - Correctness: It is always safe to overwrite the `last_written_value` of storage if the account has been `SELFDESTRUCT`ed in the most recent execution.
+This follows from the fact that we _only_ ever populate the `last_written_value` after an account has been `SELFDESTRUCT`ed.
+So - if the `last_written_value` was populated, that would mean that an account had been destroyed and recreated within the current bundle of transactions.
+But if the account was reincarnated in this execution, then we've already validated every `read` - they were all guaranteed to be zero unless they were preceded by a write in this execution - which our cache handles by default.
+And we don't need to persist any writes, since they'll simply be zeroed again by the more recent `SELFDESTRUCT`.